Mathieu Ravignat: Political career

-Martial arts
+After politics

 Ravignat is a sensei at the Daijiken Traditional Karate Association which he founded in Wakefield, Quebec.
 He is also one of the founders of the Canada Hokubei Karate-jutsu and Kobu-jutsu Association, a national martial arts organization affiliated with the North America Karate-jutsu Kobu-jutsu Association and with the International Kenshi-kai Organisation (IKO) headquartered in Okinawa, Japan.